 We simply added the prompt, and that’s what it came up with.

-Here’s some more detailed benefits.
+Here’s how ChatGPT works with some more detailed benefits.

 Seemingly Unlimited Potential